imagej/imagej.github.io/pages/Contributing.md

     not use any Git extension because Wayne uses `patch(1)` to apply the patch.
-  - Submit a pull request on GitHub against {% include github org='imagej' repo='imagej1' label='the' %}.
-Please note, though,
+  - Submit a pull request on GitHub against {% include github org='imagej' repo='imagej1' label='the ImageJ1 repository' %}.
-    that none of [the past Pull
+    Please note, though, that none of [the past Pull Requests](https://github.com/imagej/imagej1/pulls?q=is%3Apr+is%3Aclosed)
-    Requests](https://github.com/imagej/imagej1/pulls?q=is%3Apr+is%3Aclosed)
     were merged using the standard Git workflow.